supertree-toolkit/stk/doc/gui.rst

 the old taxon name.
 For example to replace A_a with A_f in the tree:

 .. code-block:: none

     (A_a%1, A_b%1, (A_a%2, A_b%2, A_c, A_d));

 the subs file should contain:

 .. code-block:: none

     A_a = A_f

 Permute all trees
 *****************

-When recording trees from the literature inclusions of sub-species can be done using a special encoding of the taxa.
+When recording trees from the literature inclusions of non-monophyletic can be done using a special encoding of the taxa.
 Placing a '%' symbol at the end of a taxon name, followed by a number allows the STK to identify these taxa.

-To remove polyphyletic taxa and sub-species, the tree permutation function is used.
-This creates a number of trees per source tree, each with a different combination of the paraphyletic taxa (which sub-species can be).
+To remove non-monophyletic taxa, the tree permutation function is used.
+This creates a number of trees per source tree, each with a different combination of the non-monophyletic taxa.
 Note that this produces a tree file containing the unique trees only or a matrix for each source tree in the dataset.

 These trees or matrices can then be combined into a single tree using PAUP, TNT or similar.
-The consensus of these trees then become the source tree for this source.
+The consensus of these trees then become the source tree for this source by importing back into the GUI.

 Replace genera
 **************

-Generic taxa can be replaced with a polytomy of all species that belong in that genera and exist in the dataset.
+Genus-level taxa can be replaced with a polytomy of all species that belong in that genera and exist in the dataset.
 Replace genera automates this process.
-It can either create a new Phyml file or a subs file.
-The latter can be imported into the Sub taxa function.
+It can either create a new Phyml file or a subs file; the latter can be imported into the Sub taxa function.

 STR
 ***

-Safe Taxonomic Reduction identifies possible problem taxa in the dataset.
-These may cause instabilities in the supertree analysis.
+Safe Taxonomic Reduction identifies possible problem taxa in the dataset, which may cause instabilities in the supertree analysis.
 The output files from STR are (Fig. :num:`#img-stk-str`):
  * Subs files for deletion and replacement of appropriate taxa (optional)